joanlopez/golang-advent-of-code/2020/README.md

 requirements into the equation, that is the reason why my code looks a bit ugly (didn't spend enough time to refactor it).
 Ideally, you might read the input char by char as a micro-optimization.
 I used a set (`map[string]struct{}`) to keep track of the required fields and then use it to check if all of them are present (equal length).

+### Day 5: Binary Boarding

+The challenge title might shed some light on what's the solution (or one of among all the existing ones, at least): binary search.
+In order to find the id of your seat, there are also multiple valid strategies.
+The one I followed consists on keeping the lowest and highest ids, store all of them in a set and finally loop from the lowest to the the highest finding for the missing one.